Save Grades Versus Publish Progress Reports

 How to Publish Progress Reports

-When you're ready to publish grades, look for the orange Progress Report Publishing button on the right side of the main gradebook spreadsheet.
-There are buttons near the top and bottom of the page.
+1) Look for the orange Progress Report Publishing button on the right side of the main gradebook spreadsheet.

 Publish and Notify